Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-} States with $|\epsilon|<m$ correspond to the energy $E=(\epsilon^2 -m^2)/2m<0$, see Fig. \ref{UeffSchrod}.
+States with $|\epsilon|<m$ correspond to the energy $E=(\epsilon^2 -m^2)/2m<0$ and effective potential $U$, see Figure \ref{UeffSchrod}.
 In terms of the Schr\'odinger equation these are ordinary bound states.
-Let the ground state level is empty and we are able to adiabatically increase the charge of the nucleus $Z$.
-The latter means that either the time $\tau_Z$ characterizing increase of $Z$ is much larger compared to $1/|\epsilon_0 -\epsilon_{njm}|$, where $\epsilon_{njm}$ are energies of other bound states in the potential well, or $\tau_Z >1/m$ for the case of transitions from the ground-state level, $\epsilon_0$, to the continues spectrum.
-Empty level with $\epsilon <-m$ becomes quasi-stationary, see Fig. \ref{UeffSchrod}.
-Penetrating the barrier between continua, see Fig. \ref{ContinuaBoundaries} below, two electrons (with opposite spins) are produced, which occupy this level, whereas two positrons of opposite energy go off through the barrier to infinity.
-In standard interpretation, cf. \cite{ZeldovichPopov1972}, the electron states, $\psi\propto e^{-i\epsilon t}$, with $\epsilon =\epsilon_0 +i\Gamma (\epsilon_0)/2$ for $\epsilon_0 < -m$, $\Gamma >0$, cf. Eqs.
-(3.5), (3.6) in \cite{MurPopovFerm}, are occupied due to a redistribution of the charge of the vacuum.
+Let the ground state level be empty and we are able to adiabatically increase the charge of the nucleus $Z$.
+The latter means that the time $\tau_Z$ characterizing the increase of $Z$ is much larger when compared to $1/|\epsilon_0 -\epsilon_{njm}|$, where $\epsilon_{njm}$ are the energies of other bound states in the potential well, and $\tau_Z >1/m$ for the case of transitions from the ground-state level, $\epsilon_0$, to the continues spectrum.
+The empty level with $\epsilon <-m$ becomes quasistationary, see Figure \ref{UeffSchrod}.
+When penetrating the barrier between continua, see Figure \ref{ContinuaBoundaries} below, two electrons (with opposite spins) are produced, which occupy this level, whereas two positrons of the opposite energy go off through the barrier to infinity.
+In the standard interpretation, \mbox{cf. \cite{ZeldovichPopov1972},} the electron states, $\psi\propto e^{-i\epsilon t}$, with $\epsilon =\epsilon_0 +i\Gamma (\epsilon_0)/2$ for $\epsilon_0 < -m$, $\Gamma >0$, cf. \mbox{Equations (3.5) and (3.6) in} \cite{MurPopovFerm}, are occupied due to the redistribution of the charge of the vacuum.
 The vacuum gets the charge $2e<0$ distributed in the region of the supercritical ion.
-Two positrons with $\epsilon_{e^+} =-\epsilon_0 -i\Gamma (\epsilon_0)/2$ go off to infinity after passage of a time $\sim \tau_0 e^{\Gamma t}$, $\tau_0\sim R$, where $R$ is the size of the potential well for $R\gsim 1/m$, as it occurs for any decaying quasi-stationary state, producing a diverging spherical wave $\psi\propto e^{ikr}$, $k=\sqrt{\epsilon_{e^+}^2 -m^2}$ for the positron.
-For far-distant potentials situation is similar to that for the charged bosons, cf. \cite{Voskresensky1988}.
-For the case $V=-Ze^2/r$ for $r>R_{\rm nucl}$, one obtains that $\Gamma (-m)=0$.
+Two positrons with $\epsilon_{e^+} =-\epsilon_0 -i\Gamma (\epsilon_0)/2$ go off to infinity after passage of a time $\sim \tau_0 e^{\Gamma t}$, $\tau_0\sim R$, where $R$ is the size of the potential well for $R\gsim 1/m$, as it occurs for any decaying quasistationary state, producing a diverging spherical wave $\psi\propto e^{ikr}$, $k=\sqrt{\epsilon_{e^+}^2 -m^2}$ for the positron.
+For far-distant potentials, the situation is similar to that for the charged bosons, cf. \cite{Voskresensky1988}.
+For the case $V=-Ze^2/r$ for $r>R_{\rm nucl}$, one obtains $\Gamma (-m)=0$.